strohs/brewery-microservices/README.md

 > docker-compose -f ./docker-compose.yml up

 Give docker about a minute to bring up the containers and get in sync.
-Eventually you should see in the docker logs that the beer order service is placing an order for a random beer every two seconds.
+Eventually, you should see in the docker logs that the beer order service is placing an order for a random beer every two seconds.

 You can (and should) view the order transactions as the move through the services using the locally running [zipkin web console](http://localhost:9411).